 This neighbourhood park features a ball diamond (part of the Beacon Hill Little League), children's playground, public washroom, and a dog off-leash area.
 The park still retains some large trees and features a short path through the forest that locals often walk to look for Barred Owls.
 The park is connected to Margaret Jenkins School via the Chandler Avenue - Gonzales Avenue cut through, which provides a safe alternative walking or cycling route to school for children living north of Chandler.

 Gonzales Beach is a site that is used by residents from throughout the city, and visitors from across the country and beyond.
 The small city park above the beach near the corner of Ross and Richmond features grassy lawns with a few picnic tables and benches, a public washroom, and a bicycle rack.
-The park and beach are open to off-leash dogs between September 1st and May 31st each year.
+The park beach is open to on-leash dogs between September 1st and May 31st each year.

 Gonzales Regional Park

 302 Denison Road

 The Gonzales Observatory sits atop one of Victoria's most prominent hills.
 It was constructed as a climate station for the Dominion Meterological Service in 1912-13 but also served as a site for seismological recordings and astronomical observations, and for providing accurate time measurements to mariners.
 Today there are no staff on site to record measurements, but automatic recording equipment still measures weather and seismological activity.
 The weather station was well known as the only site in Canada which had experienced entire years without a freezing temperature.

 The 1.8 hectare grounds of the facility have become a park operated by the Capital Regional District (CRD), and provides habitat for Garry Oak trees and a variety of rare plants and animals.
 The observatory building has been leased to The Land Conservancy.